danger/peril/docs/setup_for_org.md

 And if you want to run Peril only for org members: `Organization Members: Read`.
 Note: it's trivial to go and change these later as you think of more rules that need different events.

-Once this is created, download the integration github signing key and keep track of the integration ID, you'll need this later.
+Once this is created, download the App's GitHub signing key and keep track of the numerical ID, you'll need this later.

 ## Repo Settings